MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

         const citations = completion.choices[0].messages[0].content.trim();
         console.log('Azure OpenAI BYOD Citations: \n', citations);

         let content = completion.choices[0].messages[1].content.trim();
         console.log('Azure OpenAI BYOD Output: \n', content);

         return content;

+    }
+    catch (e) {
+        console.error('Error getting BYOD data:', e);
+        throw e;
+    }
     ```

-## Clean Up Azure Resources

-1. To cleanup your resources and avoid additional charges to your Azure account, go to the Azure portal and delete the following resources:

-    - The Azure Cognitive Search resource
-    - The Azure Storage resource

 1. A few final points to consider before moving on to the next exercise:

     - The "bring your own data" feature of Azure OpenAI is currently in preview.
 It's not recommended to use it in production applications at this time.
     - The sample application uses a single index in Azure Cognitive Search.
 You can use multiple indexes and data sources with Azure OpenAI.
 The `dataSources` property in the `getAzureOpenAIBYODCompletion()` function can be updated to include multiple data sources as needed.
-    - Security needs to be factored this type of scenario.
+    - Security needs to be carefully considered with this type of scenario.
 Users should't be able to ask questions and get results from documents that they aren't able to access.

 1. Now that you've learned about Azure OpenAI, prompts, completions, and how you can use your own data, let's move on to the next exercise to learn how communication features can be used to enhance the application.
 If you'd like to learn more about Azure OpenAI, view the <a href="/training/modules/get-started-openai?WT.mc_id=m365-94501-dwahlin" target="_blank" rel="noopener">Get started with Azure OpenAI Service</a> training content.
+Additional information about using your own data with Azure OpenAI can be found in the <a href="/azure/cognitive-services/openai/concepts/use-your-data?WT.mc_id=m365-94501-dwahlin" target="_blank" rel="noopener">Azure OpenAI on your data</a> documentation.